-If you make your readers go through so much text for nothing, they will feel cheated and will never return to your blog.
+If you make your readers go through so much text for nothing, they will feel cheated and might never return to your blog.

 15. Optimize Your Blog Post For Search Engines

 Your most awesome content would be useless if you can't drive readers to your blog.
 Therefore, it is essential that you optimize your content for Search Engines.

 You must not over-optimize your blog post at the cost of the readability.
 Ultimately, Google will love your blog post only if your readers love it.